dwendt/UniversalInject/UInjectIME/README.md

-== UInject IME
+# UInject IME

 The purpose of this project is to output a valid IME DLL.

-The IME DLL will handle keeping track of the DLL we want to inject.
+The IME DLL will handle keeping track of the DLL we want to inject, and pretending to be an IME.